entitysport/slate/source/index.html.md

                     "injurytime": 0,
                     "time": 69,
                     "sentence": "Jesse Lingard is on target to level the scores at 2-2."
                 },
                 {
-                    "id": 50,
-                    "injurytime": 0,
-                    "time": 71,
-                    "sentence": "Arsenal's Pierre-Emerick Aubameyang gets in a shot on goal at Old Trafford.
-But the effort is unsuccessful."
-                },
-                {
-                    "id": 51,
-                    "injurytime": 0,
-                    "time": 72,
-                    "sentence": "In Manchester, Hector Bellerin of Arsenal is presented with a shooting opportunity.
-But the strike is blocked by the covering defence."
-                },
-                {
-                    "id": 52,
-                    "injurytime": 0,
-                    "time": 72,
-                    "sentence": "In Manchester Arsenal attack through Henrikh Mkhitaryan.
-The finish is off target, however."
-                },
-                {
-                    "id": 53,
-                    "injurytime": 0,
-                    "time": 73,
-                    "sentence": "Jose Mourinho is making the team's second substitution at Old Trafford with Marouane Fellaini replacing Marcos Rojo."
-                },
-                {
-                    "id": 54,
-                    "injurytime": 0,
-                    "time": 75,
-                    "sentence": "Pierre-Emerick Aubameyang for Arsenal drives towards goal at Old Trafford.
-But the finish is unsuccessful."
-                },
-                {
                     "id": 55,